-Before we get started, the process included in this article is for small businesses who currently use the Windows Pro/Premier version of QuickBooks Desktop.
-If you use QuickBooks Mac, follow these instructions and if you use the Enterprise version, you can find step by step instructions here.
-Click here to get started for free with QuickBooks Online and follow along with the step by step instructions below.
+Before we get started, the process included in this article is for small businesses that currently use the Windows Pro/Premier version of QuickBooks Desktop.
+Click here to get started for free with QuickBooks Online so you can follow along with the step-by-step instructions below.

-Here are the steps to convert Quickbooks Desktop to Online:
+Here are the nine steps to convert QuickBooks Desktop to Online:

 - Find a QuickBooks ProAdvisor who can convert files within the first 180 days of their subscription start date; OR

 - Set up a new QuickBooks Online subscription and use a different email address.

 Verify the total target count in QuickBooks Desktop.
 To do this, open your QuickBooks Desktop file and press F2.
 Total targets cannot exceed 350,000 for the import to work.
 In the example below, the total number of targets is 25,642.
 Note: If your file exceeds 350,00 targets, you will get an option to import lists for customers, vendors and products and services along with account balances only.

 2. Prepare Your QuickBooks Desktop Data for Export

 Follow the steps below as a checklist to ensure your data is ready for export:

 - Update your data – This is your opportunity to clean up your data.
 For example, if you have customers or vendors whose contact information needs to be added or changed, this is the time to take care of that.

 - Complete outstanding tasks – Ideally, you should convert your data at the end of a month, quarter or year.
 With that said, make sure that all bank accounts have been reconciled, payroll has been processed and all inventory adjustments have been made prior to conversion.